ezzing/3DLayout-documentation/README.md

         row: row to which the module belongs,,
         rX: rotation of the module in the X axis (inclination),
         rZ: rotation of the module in the Z axis (azimuth),
-        color: the color of the module (only exist if color is not default), }
+        color: color of the module (only exist if color is not default), }

 ## Functions to send info to the 3DLayout

-### CustomAlert event

-You can send this event to show an alert with some information to the user at any time.

-    layout.customAlert(title_text_string, body_text_string, callback);
+Set of functions to change values inside the project:

+  - setAttribute(objectId, attr, value, callback)
+  - updateRender
+  - setActive(objectId, callback)
+  - disabledMap(callback)
+  - cleanResult(list)

 <div class="page-break">